What is trail maintenance?

 This year’s scheduled dates are posted below.

 Check out our event calendar or Facebook page for upcoming trail maintenance events, meeting locations and times.
 We usually meet at the trail head we will be maintaining that day, but sometimes arrange for a group meet-up at a trail network entrance for those who would like a guide!

 Dress appropriately for work outdoors, including work gloves and sturdy footwear.
 Bring water and a snack.
 UROC has a selection of basic hand tools (shovels, mattocks, rakes).
 You can bring your own tools if you have a favorite!

 Do I have to be a UROC member?

-Yes.
-Your membership includes coverage under our liability insurance policy and also helps us continue to improve the trail network!
+YES.
+Your membership includes coverage under our liability insurance policy and your membership fee goes directly back into improving the trail network!

 Can I bring my bike?

 Yes.
 You may want to ride into the work site.
 What better way to make sure a section of trail rides well than to bring your bike to test after!